EE220: Principles of Teaching

 Your task is to write a 2-3 page, double-spaced essay that explores your current thinking about becoming a teacher.
 Use the following questions to guide your exploration.
 You do not need to answer all the questions or follow them in order.
 However, try to organize your essay so that it follows some logical progression.

 This is an opportunity for you to develop your thinking about teaching early in the semester.
 You will have opportunities to revisit this writing at different points in your professional preparation to see how your thinking has changed.
 This essay will become part of your preliminary portfolio.
 You should complete this task within the first two weeks of the semester.
 Toward the end of the semester you will revisit this essay and write a refined piece that documents how your thinking as a potential educator has changed over time.
-Both the first and final self-assessment will be passed in as part of the portfolio.

 Questions to guide your exploration: